 The Board of Directors has, pursuant to Chapter 7, Section 4 a of the Swedish Companies Act and the Company’s articles of association resolved that shareholders may exercise their voting rights at the AGM by post.
 Shareholders may therefore choose to exercise their voting rights in person at the meeting, by proxy or through postal voting.

 Right to participate at the AGM

 Shareholders wishing to participate at the AGM must:

 Shares held by nominees

-Shareholders may exercise their voting rights by postal voting, pursuant to Sections 20 and 22 of the Swedish Act on Temporary Exemptions to Facilitate the Execution of General Meetings in Companies and Associations (2020:198).
-Shareholders must use the form and follow the instructions for postal voting that are available on the Company’s website, https://corporate.johnmattson.se/en/corporate-governance/governance-structure/.
+Shareholders who wish to exercise their voting rights by postal voting must use the postal voting form and follow the instructions that are available on the Company’s website, https://corporate.johnmattson.se/en/corporate-governance.
 Completed and signed postal voting forms are to be sent either:

-Completed and signed postal voting forms must be in the possession of Computershare AB by Wednesday, April 21, 2021 at the latest.
+Completed postal voting forms must be in the possession of Computershare AB by Wednesday, April 20 2022 at the latest.

 For information on how your personal data is processed in relation to the AGM, refer to Euroclear Sweden AB’s and Computershare AB’s respective privacy policies that are available on their respective websites, https://www.euroclear.com/dam/ESw/Legal/Privacy-notice-bolagsstammor-engelska.pdf and https://www.computershare.com/se/gm-gdpr#English.